Scalable Multiuser Immersive Communications with Multi-numerology and Mini-slot: Introduction

 The sixth-generation wireless (6G) communications systems seek to boost scalable and resilient transmissions for addressing new challenges, which come from the emerging multi-modal extended reality (XR) services.
 As one of 6G key use cases, immersive communications provide remote XR services including mixed reality and augmented reality, however, these immmersive services impose stringent requirements on data rate and communications latency~\cite{John_2012,huming2023}.
 Multi-numerology and mini-slot are compelling access technologies for supporting diverse scenarios and requirements, which have been applied in 5G systems~\cite{Zaidi2018}.

-Since sub-6 GHz, millimeter wave (mmWave) and terahertz (THz) frequency bands shall be widely-used in 6G, the frequency bandwidths at different carrier frequencies are dramatic, which may substantially increase system complexity and peak-to-average power ratio (PAPR).
-In light of hardware constraints and various XR service requirements, multi-numerology is introduced to make flexible resource allocation, compared to the uniformly distributing frequency resource allocation in 4G systems~\cite{Peng2017}.
-Its gist is that subcarrier spacing can be tuned according to the specific frequency bandwidths and service requirements.
-To meet the requirements of mission-critical services, \cite{Lei2018} proposes a scalable resource block based on flexible numerology.
+Since sub-6 GHz, millimeter wave (mmWave) and terahertz (THz) frequency bands shall be widely-used in 6G, {the frequency bandwidths at different carrier frequencies are dramatic, which may substantially increase system complexity and peak-to-average power ratio (PAPR) if the number of subcarriers increases with adding more frequency bandwidths.
+In light of hardware constraints and various XR service requirements, multi-numerology is introduced to make flexible resource allocation, compared to the uniformly distributing frequency resource allocation in 5G systems~\cite{Peng2017}.
+Its gist is that subcarrier spacing can be tuned according to the specific frequency bandwidths and service requirements, in this way, the number of subcarriers can keep the same for different amounts of frequency bandwidths without largely increasing the PAPR.} To meet the requirements of mission-critical services, \cite{Lei2018} proposes a scalable resource block based on flexible numerology.
 In~\cite{xiaopei_2018}, mixed-numerology is adopted in windowed orthogonal frequency division multiplexing (OFDM) systems.
 Like traditional single-numerology case, multi-numerology OFDM systems are still susceptible to the critical PAPR, hence~\cite{Memisoglu2021} proposes a numerology scheduling method to reduce the PAPR.
 The numerology scheduler of~\cite{Boutiba2022} is designed to be adaptive for satisfying different slices' requirements.
-In vehicle-to-everything networks, recent work~\cite{Nguyen2022} shows that the use of 5G numerology can improve the vehicles' Quality-of-Service.
+In vehicle-to-everything networks, recent work~\cite{Nguyen2022} shows that the use of 5G numerology can improve Quality-of-Service.
 On the other hand, mini-slot is an alternative for further enhancing the network's scalability, which achieves much lower latency since it allows shorter transmission slot duration to contain only a few OFDM symbols, therefore, mini-slot plays a promising role in ultra-reliable low-latency communication (URLLC).
 When URLLC and the enhanced mobile broadband (eMBB) traffics coexist in multiuser communications systems,~\cite{Hao2021} provides a media access control (MAC) layer scheduling for maximizing eMBB utility under URLLC latency constraint.
 To flexibly manage the eMBB and URLLC network slices,~\cite{Setayesh2022} investigates the numerology and mini-slot for maximizing the network throughput while satisfying service level agreement.
 Meanwhile, ~\cite{Schober2022} develops a hybrid puncturing and superposition scheme which can maximize the minimum average throughput of eMBB and URLLC users.